corbinrobb/corbinrobb/README.md

 I am always excited to learn something new and I am a huge fan of self teaching, especially through experience.
 Building projects as a developer is a dream come true because I get to work with smart and talented people while using my brain to come up with elegant solutions to complex problems.

 \
-Being active is one of my favourite things so you will often find me doing boxing training and weight lifting at the gym or taking a leisurely stroll through a park.
-I occasionally play the guitar and draw things, even though I am not good at either, I still find them enjoyable and relaxing!
-I have recently begun learning Japanese in preparation to visit family in Japan and I am loving the language and the learning process.

-\
 Currently I am working on some projects on my own to practice new technologies and further improve my skills, as well as making contributions to open source projects.